U May Swing 2026

-The beautiful city of Umeå once again invites you to U May Swing the 30 of May1th of June, a weekend packed with dance classes, fantastic music, unique personal meetings, and shows!
-U May Swing 2025 will host Lindy hop classes and open level tasters with international and local instructors at convenient walking distance within central Umeå.
+The beautiful city of Umeå once again invites you to U May Swing the 15 of May – 17th of May, a weekend packed with dance classes, fantastic music, unique personal meetings, and shows!
+U May Swing 2026 will host Lindy hop classes and open level tasters with international and local instructors at convenient walking distance within central Umeå.
 The weekend will kick off on Friday night with a taster class followed by a welcome party with DJ-music.
-Saturday night you can dance to the amazing swing band Siberian Hotheads live at Umeå Folkets Hus.
+Saturday night you can dance to the amazing swing band Gentlemen and Gangsters live at Umeå Folkets Hus.
 A cozy tea dance on Sunday afternoon will wrap up the intense weekend at Ordenshuset with fika, a small flea market clothing shop and more great music!

 Classes will start approximately at 18:00 on Friday and end at 16:00 on Sunday.